FACEBOOK FORMER VP of USER GROWTH SAYS "SOCIAL MEDIA IS RIPPING APART SOCIETY"

 ABOUT OUR COURSE

-What you learn in this Course will work with you to help you manage your feelings on a deeper level to assist you toward a happier, more productive life, free of addiction to your Tech.
+What you learn in this Course will work with you to help you manage your feelings on a deeper level to assist you toward a happier, more productive life, free of addiction to Social Media & Gaming.
 And, you will have the mental tools you need to help you with many more issues in your life wherever you are, at the moment you need help with your thoughts & feelings.

 Tech Addict Anonymous is an effective self-help course written and supported by a trained Certified Clinical Therapist and LifeCoach.